History of Chris Paul in Timeline

 In December 2022, Chris Paul graduated from Winston-Salem State University with his bachelor's degree in communications.

-2022: All-NBA Honors, Led NBA in Assists
+2022: All-NBA Honors, Led NBA in assists, Named one of the greatest NBA players

 In 2022, Chris Paul earned All-NBA honors and led the NBA in assists.
+He was also ranked as the 30th-greatest player in NBA history by The Athletic to commemorate the NBA's 75th Anniversary.

-January 22, 2023: Return from Hip Injury
+January 22, 2023: Returned from Hip Injury

-June 2023: Published Memoir 'Sixty One: Life Lessons from Papa, On and Off the Court'
+June 2023: Published memoir "Sixty One: Life Lessons from Papa, On and Off the Court"

 Sixty-One: Life Lessons from Papa, On and Off the Court